uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/index.md

     <div class="content__left__header__icon icon-train-to-teach"></div>
     <div class="content__left__header__text">
       <h4>To become a primary or secondary school teacher in England you will need to have a degree.</h4>
+      <p>For equivalent qualifications, you’ll need to confirm your qualification is equivalent to a degree.</p>
     </div>
   </div>